The Best Museums In NYC

 The Metropolitan Museum of Art

-Easily the most famous museum in New York, The Metropolitan Museum of Art (Met) is one of the finest art galleries in the world.
-The collection is massive and you will be able to see pieces that come from ancient Egypt as well as others from a more contemporary time.
-The museum is so vast (there are 19 curatorial departments that host various collections) that you should factor one entire day to explore it.
+The collection is massive, and you can see pieces from ancient Egypt and others from a more contemporary time.
+The museum is so vast (19 curatorial departments host various collections) that you should spend one day exploring it.

 You could also consider joining a guided tour such as this one.